 - Notify EMS by calling 911 - Cool the victim's body immediately by dousing the body with cold water. - Apply wet, cold towels to the whole body. - Pack ice into the victim's heat-loss areas (underarms, groin, neck).
 Do not let ice contact the victim's bare skin as this may cause frostbite! - Wetting and evaporating measures work best.
-(Think, artificial sweating.) - Move the victim to the coolest possible place and remove as much clothing as possible (ensure privacy). - Maintain an open airway. - Expose the victim to a fan or air-conditioner since drafts will promote cooling. - Immersing the victim in a cold water bath is also effective. - Give the victim (if conscious) cool water to drink. - Do not give any hot drinks or stimulants. - Never give an unconscious victim something to drink as it may obstruct the airway or cause vomiting. - Get the victim to a medical facility as soon as possible.
+(Think, artificial sweating.) - Move the victim to the coolest possible place and remove as much clothing as possible (ensure privacy). - Maintain an open airway. - Expose the victim to a fan or air-conditioner since drafts will promote cooling. - Immersing the victim in a cold water bath is also effective. - Wet eyes in the nearest potable water source to soothe itchy eyes can help alleviate symptoms. - Give the victim (if conscious) cool water to drink. - Do not give any hot drinks or stimulants. - Never give an unconscious victim something to drink as it may obstruct the airway or cause vomiting. - Get the victim to a medical facility as soon as possible.
 Cooling measures must be continued while the victim is being transported